I’ve been feeling pretty nostalgic this week – I’m not sure why.

 My client and I loved all of these gorgeous paint colors, but ultimately decided on Revere Pewter by Benjamin Moore.

 So with those gorgeous, inspiring, elegant-but-rustic spaces in mind, let’s take another look at the game plan I came up with for my client.

 I brought in the natural wood tones with a casual chandelier from Creative Coop, and a stunning cabinet from Ballard Designs.
-I went with a gray, indoor-outdoor rug from Wayfair in keeping with the casual vibe that I’m after, plus the fact that it’s an indoor-outdoor rug means that it’s going to be incredibly durable – and washable.
+I did think about using a service for rug cleaning Sydney located or similar on my existing rug to see if it would freshen up but in the end, I went with a gray, indoor-outdoor rug from Wayfair in keeping with the casual vibe that I’m after.
+Plus the fact that it’s an indoor-outdoor rug means that it’s going to be incredibly durable – and washable at home.